Invariants and Home Spaces in Transition Systems and Petri Nets: What exactly is an invariant?

 \subsubsection{Modelization with an LTS}

 Let us model this example by a labeled transition system $LTS=\langle \emph{Q}, T, \rightarrow \rangle$.
-First, each Process(i) is associated with one state variable: its ordinal counter $OCi$.
-Usually, an ordinal counter points to the memory address of the next statement to be executed.
-In this example, the ordinal counter $OCi$ varies in $Instr= \{1,2,3,4\}$ with the following meaning:
+First, each Process(i) is associated with one state variable: its ordinal counter $OCi$ (sometimes called label as in \cite{ASHCROFT75}).
+Usually, an ordinal counter is a register that points to the memory address of the next statement to be executed.
+In this example, our ordinal counter $OCi$ varies in $Instr= \{1,2,3,4\}$ with the following meaning:

 1 : when process(i) is ready to execute \texttt{action},

 2 : when process(i) is ready to execute \texttt{semp},

 3 : when process(i) is ready to execute \texttt{critical section},